 The process and responsibility to bring new units for existing Category 1 and 2 members into membership is as follows:

-New units for existing Members are to be brought into membership in timeframes that are consistent with that for Emerging Organisations, namely as soon as contracts are signed for the construction of the main works.
+New units for existing members are to be brought into membership in timeframes that are consistent with that described above for Emerging Organisations, namely as soon as contracts are signed for the construction of the main works.

-The applicable regional director will engage with his affiliated Member at the appropriate time and obtain written confirmation from the Member of the addition of this new unit.
+The applicable Regional Director will engage with his affiliated member at the appropriate time and obtain written confirmation from the member of the addition of this new unit.

-The regional director will formally notify the WANO Governing Board in writing of this transaction, via the Company Secretary.
+The Regional Director will formally notify the WANO Governing Board in writing of this transaction, via the Company Secretary.

 The membership fees applicable for this new unit are described in Appendix 1, Fee Structure Guidance, and take into account the transition of the unit through its construction and commissioning phases.

 An Interaction Plan will be developed to describe the planned interactions between the Member and WANO during plant design and construction.
-The Interaction Plan will be developed by the regional director working with the Member, with support from the London office as needed.
-It is recognised that the Interaction Plan will need to be revised based on construction schedule changes.
-Ongoing maintenance and changes to the Interaction Plan will be managed by the regional director.
+The Interaction Plan will be developed by the Regional Director, working with the member, with support from the London office as needed.
+It is recognised that the Interaction Plan will need to be revised in line with construction schedule changes; these revisions will be managed by the Regional Director.
 The Integration Plan will include, as a minimum, the following:

 Delivery of new unit assistance initiatives and operational readiness assistance missions.

-Interactions to support incorporation of operating experience into the design, construction and procedures (e.g., addressing SOER recommendations and developing in-service inspection and preventive maintenance programmes).
+Interactions to support incorporation of operating experience into the design, construction and procedures

 A schedule for hosting a pre-startup peer review and any necessary follow-up visits to ensure progress in resolving identified areas for improvement.